DirtBagXon/hypseus-singe/README.md

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License] for more details.

+## Trademark

+The "Hypseus" mark is used to uniquely identify this project, and resulting binaries, as an Arcade Laserdisc Emulator.  __ANY commercial use of the mark "Hypseus", directly or indirectly, is strictly prohibited.__

 [project]: https://github.com/zaplabs/daphne
 [issues]: https://github.com/zaplabs/daphne/issues
 [pull requests]: https://github.com/zaplabs/daphne/pulls